fagiolini/fagiolini.github.io/_posts/2020-11-09-banana-bread.md

 ## ingredients:

 - preferabily ripe bananas: 3
-- all-purpose flour: 260g ->to make it gluten free you can replace the flour with gf oat or oat flour:)
+- all-purpose flour: 260g &rarr; to make it gluten free you can replace the flour with gf oat or oat flour:)
 - dates: 10
 - water: 200ml
 - baking powder: 16g